OpenHearing/TabSINT/Specifications/swept-oae/swept-oae.rst

 Swept OAE
 =================================

-This test is to perform a swept OAE.
+This test is to perform a Swept OAE.

 Revision Table
 --------------